Bsin2020/docs/wallet_upgrade.md

 <br>

- Replace the sin-qt.exe file in the compressed file you downloaded with the sin-qt.exe file you are currently using.

 :warning: Important Notice.
 Please pay attention!! :warning: :

 - Close the wallet
 - Back up
-- Delete everything except wallet.dat.
+- Delete everything except Wallet folder and wallet.dat.
 - Copy the files extracted from the [bootstrap.zip](https://service.sinovate.io/mainnet/latest/bootstrap.zip) file to the SIN directory.
+- Replace the sin-qt.exe file with the compressed file you downloaded with the sin-qt.exe file you are currently using.
 - Start the wallet.

 <br>